barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_b: TypeError
    :answer_c: Shape Error
    :correct: c
-   :feedback_a: Try again!
+   :feedback_a: Incorrect!
+A KeyError is raised when you try to access a dictionary with a key that doesn't yet exist.
+Try again.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect!
+A TypeError is raised when you attempt to call a function or use an operator on something of the incorrect type.
+Try again.
    :feedback_c: Correct!
 Shape errors are more likely to occur when working with compound data structures.

    What is the name of an error caused when a data structure has the wrong type, size, or composition?